ergogen/ergogen-docs/docs/points.md

 ### `keys`

 Now for the trickier part: keys.
-There are five ways to set key-related options (again, to minimize the need for repetition):
+There are five ways to set key-related options (again, to ):

 1. at the global-level (affecting all zones)
 2. at the zone-level